Communication Shorts 7-15-2025

 Communication Shorts are brief (short) but important items posted for your information and use.
 Please send us your ideas and thoughts!

-Deadline for May Columns is the 14th!
-Recent issues of the Bulletin can be found on the Program Books and Information Page in the communications section.
+June Bulletin is available for download and will be mailed soon.
+Recent issues of the Bulletin can be found on theย Program Books and Information Pageย in the communications section.

-It’s easy and risk-free!
-With the recent influx of new members and degree recipients, we should see some new subscribers!
 Remember, we don’t share your email address with anyone, and you get a weekly summary of what’s been posted.
 Subscribe here!
-Copy and share that link with new members!
+Share that link with your members!

 Online Directories Available 24-7